nathanleary/neural-net/README.md

 Feed forward/backpropagation neural network implementation.
 Currently supports:

-- Activation functions: sigmoid, hyperbolic, ReLU, Elu, Mish, Swish, also activations I created (RootX and DoubleRoot)..
+- Activation functions: sigmoid, hyperbolic, ReLU, Elu, Mish, Swish, also activations I created (RootX, MulDiv, DoubleRoot and DoubleDiv)..
 RootX is particularly effective.
 - I designed MulDiv by combining Relu with a kind-of division to help the neural networks solve mathematical equations
 - I created RootX and DoubleRoot to utilize the square root function in the neural net, RootX seems to solve some optimisation problems much faster than Swish and Mish
 - Solvers: SGD, SGD with momentum/nesterov, Adam